 Eg: a hipster will do the opposite of what popular culture does.

 The effort to leave the beaten paths forces everyone into the same ditch.René Girard

 Mimetic rivalries rarely end well, unless one of the rivals drops the rivalry.
 Doing so, the other one also drops his quest since he was after it only because the former was after it too.

 The short-term cure to mimetic rivalry is to shield yourself from it.

 Anti-mimetic tactic 3: Create boundaries with unhealthy models

 We all have unhealthy models: an acquaintance, a former colleague or classmate, a romantic rival.
-You go see what they’re up to on social media… It’s critical to stop.
+You go see what they’re up to on social media… Stop that.
+It’s critical.

 Social media is not only media, but a mediation.
 It hits us with the desires of billions of people in one place, bringing all of our models into our world.